pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/index.md

 # Datum

+!!! note "TL;DR"
+    Datums define what input data is seen by your code.
+It can be all data at once, each directory independently, individual files one by one, or combined data from multiple inputs together.

 A datum is the smallest indivisible unit of computation within a job.
 A job can have one, many or no datums.
 Each datum is processed independently with a single execution of the user code and then the results of all the datums are merged together to create the final output commit.

+A datum defines the input data.
+An input can take one or multiple repositories.
+Pachyderm has the following types of inputs that combine multiple repositories:

+**Union**
+:    A union input can take multiple repositories as inputs and
+     combine them as a single set of datums.
+The pipeline process the datums without any particular order and the output repository includes files from all sources.

+**Cross**
+:    A cross input creates a cross-product of multiple repositories.
+     Therefore, each datum from one repository is combined with each datum from the other repository.

+**Join**
+ :   A join input enables you to join files that are stored
+     in different Pachyderm repositories and match a particular file path pattern.
+Conceptually, joins are similar to the database’s inner join operations, although they only match on file paths, not the actual file content.

 The number of datums for a job is defined by the
 [glob pattern](glob-pattern.md) which you specify for each input.
 Think of